f3d-app/f3d-website/versioned_docs/version-3.2.0/doc/dev/GETTING_STARTED.md

 - Open Visual Studio
 - Select `Clone a repository`
-- Specify the repository address: `https://github.com/f3d-app/f3d.git` and the local directory of your choice
+- Specify the repository address: `https://github.com/f3d-app/f3d.git` and the local folder of your choice

 > [!WARNING]
 > The first run will take a while (up to 1 hour) because VTK is compiled twice (in Debug and Release mode)